 The Ocean Endeavour

 Answer: a lot can, actually, but not this time.
 Although it’s described as an ‘expedition’, you can forget any notions of hardship.
 Banish all thoughts of Shackleton and Scott, battered by freezing storms and eating penguins and seals to survive.
-We travel in luxury, with cosy cabins that, while small, are warm and comfortable, with carpets and decent hot showers; hotel staff even leave a chocolate on my pillow every night.
-The ship has two lounges, a coffee bar, a gym, spa and sauna, and a restaurant serving enormous buffet breakfasts and lunches, afternoon tea, and a four-course dinner with unlimited wine every night.
+We travel in luxury, with cosy cabins that, while small, are warm and comfortable, with carpets and hot showers; hotel staff even leave a chocolate on my pillow every night.
+The ship has two lounges, a coffee bar, a gym, spa and sauna, and a restaurant serving enormous buffet breakfasts and lunches, and a four-course dinner with unlimited wine every night.

-And yes, sometimes it’s rough, and yes you may get seasick, but the crew hand out medication, sick bags and candied ginger – and anyway, we get lucky.
+Yes, sometimes it’s rough, and yes you may get seasick, but the crew hand out medication, sick bags and candied ginger – and anyway, we get lucky.
 Apart from a few blustery days in South Georgia we are blessed with almost eerie levels of calm; even the notorious Drake Passage – the most famously horrific stretch of sea in the world – barely manages a twinge as we cross.

 Up Close Wildlife Encounters

 We swiftly fall into a routine.
 Shore days begin with an early wake-up call – a cheery weather and schedule update from our leader Solan piped directly into our cabins – and after breakfast we have a landing and zodiac cruise.
 Most of the sites only allow 100 people at a time, so we are split: half of us land while the rest explore the shoreline in the zodiacs, and then we switch.
 Lunch is served on board while the Ocean Endeavour moves to the afternoon location, where we repeat the procedure.
 After dinner there’s a film or a talk, and then you can sit in the bar with your new friends or retire to your cabin to prepare for tomorrow’s adventures.